+Smarter irrigation

-Smarter irrigation The Smarter Irrigation for Profit project aims to enable irrigators to use water more efficiently and in doing so also raise their productivity and profit.
+The Smarter Irrigation for Profit project aims to enable irrigators to use water more efficiently and in doing so also raise their productivity and profit.

 This federally funded project, was a collaboration across the agriculture sector.
 The project looked at research, development and adoption of new irrigation technologies including automated irrigation systems, sensors and advanced analytics to improve irrigation scheduling as well as strategies to reduce water evaporation.
 Dairy sites included in initial trials showed an average 11 per cent improvement in pasture production after water-saving modifications and practices were introduced as well as an average of 50 per cent improvement in the Gross Production Water Use Index (GPWUI) across the 10 sites.

-Reduce greenhouse gas emissions intensity The Australian dairy industry has set a target to reduce greenhouse gas (GHG) emissions intensity by 30 per cent by 2030 across the entire industry, based on 2015/16 baselines.
+Reduce greenhouse gas emissions intensity

+The Australian dairy industry has set a target to reduce greenhouse gas (GHG) emissions intensity by 30 per cent by 2030 across the entire industry, based on 2015/16 baselines.

 Dairy Australia's Climate Change Strategy 2020-2025 is a sector-wide approach to adapting to climate-based challenges, preserving our low-emissions intensity, embedding action and investing in initiatives to help keep warming below 1.5 degrees Celsius.

-Facts Australian dairy companies have cut GHG emissions by 25.5% between 2010/11 and 2020/21.
-94% of dairy farmers have implemented practices to reduce GHG emissions.
+Australian dairy companies have cut GHG emissions by 25.5 per cent between 2010/11 and 2020/21.

+94 per cent of dairy farmers are implementing some measures to reduce emissions on-farm.
 In 2021 the Australian dairy industry adopted the National Farmers Federation (NFF) policy of net zero carbon across the Australian economy by 2050 (with conditions) - this also aligns with government commitments.

+Reduce waste

-Reduce waste The Australian dairy industry is committed to reducing waste, including packaging waste, plastic and food waste.
+The Australian dairy industry is committed to reducing waste, including packaging waste, plastic and food waste.

 Australian dairy, as part of the government's national packaging targets, has committed to 100 per cent of packaging being recyclable, compostable or reusable, by 2025.
 The Dairy Sustainable Packaging Roadmap was developed in collaboration with the Australian Packaging Covenant Organisation (APCO), to help the industry drive progress towards these goals.

 The industry's Dairy Sector Food Waste Action Plan will increase transparency of dairy food waste across the supply chain, and provide a pathway for the industry to collaboratively tackle this waste challenge.

-Facts 88% of waste is diverted from landfill by manufacturers, the target is 100% by 2030.
+In 2020/21 DMSC members, on average, reduced waste to landfill by 6.5 per cent compared to the previous year.

 The dairy industry has set a target to halve food waste by 2030.

 The Australian dairy industry aims for all silage wrap to be recycled by 2030.
-Case study

-Reducing methane from cattle Several additives and supplements in the diet of cattle have been shown to reduce their methane output.
+Reducing methane from cattle

+Several additives and supplements in the diet of cattle have been shown to reduce their methane output.

 Australian dairy farmers are using cottonseed, brewers' grains, cold-pressed canola, hominy meal, grape marc and experimenting with higher levels of wheat.
 Native red macroalgae has reduced methane emissions from beef cattle by up to 80 per cent.
 There are trials underway using seaweed in stockfeed on commercial dairy farms as well as parallel research to establish dosing, efficacy and safety.
 This approach will fast track adoption.
-Case study